LucaMegens/Art-by-Coding/README.md

 A piece of advice from me is to live like everyday is your last day, it could end in an instant, so make sure you don’t have any regrets.’’

+## Requirements
+The only thing you need to run this WebApp is Visual studio code with the live server plugin, or any other text editor and a localhost.

 ## Further development/Libraries

 In this project I use a bunch of libraries.
 The libraries I used are [particles.js](https://github.com/VincentGarreau/particles.js) and [PixiJS](https://www.pixijs.com/)